sebgomer/AS-ideas-task/README.md

 # AS Ideas Recruitment

- Recruitment task done by me for a junior oriented position @IdeasEngineering.
+ Recruitment task done by me for a junior oriented position @Ideas Engineering.

  ## Comments on the workflow